microsoft/SyslogDecode/src/Microsoft.Syslog.TestLoadApp/ReadMe.md

 * *targetIp, targetPort* - the target IP address and UDP port to send the messages
 * *maxEps* - the maximum send rate, messages per second.

+Launch the executable.
+The application will start sending the messages from the file to the target at the specified EPS rate while reporting progress to the output console window.